Mt Rainier National Park Just Like Paradise Photography Workshop - August 13th - 15th, 2021

 This scheduled 3 day in the field workshop will be held the second week in August based on my years of experience photographing the park during the wildflower season.
 Even in less than monumental years or when the season comes earlier than expected, there is still an astounding amount of breathtaking photographic opportunities in the park during this time including spectacular views of the mountain at every turn, waterfalls, old growth forests, rivers, streams and lakes.

-This workshop is limited to 6 people and is expected to be one of my most popular of 2020.
+This workshop is limited to 6 people and is expected to be one of my most popular of 2021.
 If you are interested, I suggest you do not delay in signing up.
-To register, a 50% deposit is required with the remaining 50% due on or before May 1st, 2020.

 The Experience - What To Expect In The Field